 While the lens of the Aero does appear to be of high-quality, testers found the 12% VLT a bit dark for mixed light conditions.
 When going between bright light and shadows quickly, as you do when mountain biking, this lens proved to be a bit less versatile than other models with VLT's in the 20% range.

 The Aero offers a decent level of eye protection, although it is the least of the performance sunglass models in this test.
 This is mainly due to the smaller lens size and a shape that doesn't wrap as much as the competition.
 We measured the lens of the Aero at 130mm wide and 43mm tall, which isn't tiny by any means.
-It is visibly smaller than the other performance competitors though.
+It is visibly smaller than the other performance competitors.

 A good comparison is the 100% Speedcraft, with 145mm wide and 56mm tall lenses.
-All of the other performance models we tested have wider and taller lenses, which offer more protection from debris and wind.
+All of the other performance models we tested have wider and taller lenses, which offer more protection from sun, debris, and wind.
 The lens shape is also less curved from side to side, which leaves a larger gap between the edge of the lens and your face.

 The Aero's frame is lightweight with a unique design that is intended to maximize air circulation.
 The frame itself has traditional hinged arms and stretches across the top of the lens with a thin gap between the frame and the lens.
-The frame only makes contact with the single piece lens in a few spots, and it appears suspended from the sides and the nose piece.
+The frame only makes contact with the single-piece lens in a few spots, and it appears suspended from the sides and the nose piece.

 The nose piece holds the lens from both the top and the bottom, and there are notched cutouts on both sides of the lens where a small arm fits in and securely holds the lens in place.
 This frame design is impressively lightweight, but overall testers found these glasses to feel a bit less sturdy than their slightly heavier competition.